SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Related Work

-\paragraph{Evaluation of Text-conditioned Scene Generation.} Despite advances in scene generation methods, metrics for evaluating scene generation have largely stayed the same, with an emphasis on distributional similarity between real and generated scenes.
-In particular, Fr\'echet Inception Distance (FID)~\cite{heusel2017gans}, FID with CLIP features (FID\textsuperscript{CLIP})~\cite{kynkaanniemi2022role}, Kernel Inception Distance (KID)~\cite{binkowski2018demystifying}, and scene classification accuracy (SCA) are commonly used metrics that compare rendered images from generated scenes against a set of real scene images.
-Categorical Kulback-Leibler divergence (CKL) is also used to determine the realism of the generated scenes in terms of object category distribution.
-These metrics do not evaluate the generated scenes against the input text descriptions directly and a user study is often required.
-To address this limitation, some recent works~\cite{yang2024holodeck,hu2024scenecraft,wang2024architect,wang2024chat2layout,fu2024anyhome} use CLIPScore to evaluate text alignment of the generated scenes.
-Following GPTEval3D~\cite{wu2024gpt}, I-Design~\cite{ccelen2024design} uses GPT-4~\cite{achiam2023gpt} as an evaluator.
-These approaches evaluate the text descriptions as a whole against renderings of the generated scenes and do not provide insights into what aspects of the text descriptions are lost in the generation process.
-CommonScenes~\cite{zhai2024commonscenes} and EchoScene~\cite{zhai2024echoscene} take scene graphs as input and use them to evaluate the generated scenes.
-InstructScene~\cite{lin2024instructscene} and RelScene~\cite{ye2024relscene} annotate the 3D-FRONT~\cite{fu20213dfront} scene dataset with text descriptions for generation and ground-truth object relationships for evaluation.
-However, their scope is limited to three room types (bedroom, living room, dining room) within the dataset and do not include object attributes and object-architecture relationships.
-In contrast, \ours directly evaluates scenes against their input text descriptions in various aspects, providing a more comprehensive evaluation of the fidelity of the scenes.
-In addition, \ours includes metrics for implicit expectations like object accessibility and scene navigability, which are not the focus of prior work.
+\mypara{Evaluation of Text-conditioned Scene Generation.} Despite advances in scene generation, evaluation metrics have mostly focused on distributional similarity between real and generated scenes.
+Common measures include Fréchet Inception Distance (FID)~\cite{heusel2017gans}, its CLIP-based variant FID\textsuperscript{CLIP}~\cite{kynkaanniemi2022role}, Kernel Inception Distance (KID)~\cite{binkowski2018demystifying}, scene classification accuracy (SCA), and categorical Kullback-Leibler divergence (CKL).
+These metrics compare renderings or category distributions but do not evaluate scenes against input text, often necessitating user studies.
+To address this gap, recent works~\cite{yang2024holodeck,hu2024scenecraft,wang2024architect,wang2024chat2layout,fu2024anyhome,ling2025scenethesis,gu2025artiscene,huang2025video} adopt CLIPScore and other text-image similarity metrics, while others~\cite{ccelen2024design,fu2024anyhome,wang2024architect} follow GPTEval3D~\cite{wu2024gpt} in using GPT-4~\cite{achiam2023gpt} or other MLLMs as evaluators.
+These approaches measure overall correspondence between descriptions and renderings but provide little insight into which aspects of the text are preserved or lost.
+Other directions involve annotating existing datasets with text descriptions and relationships~\cite{lin2024instructscene,ye2024relscene}, as well as scene-graph-based evaluations~\cite{zhai2024commonscenes,zhai2024echoscene}.
+In contrast, \ours evaluates generated scenes against fine-grained properties specified in the input text, enabling a more detailed assessment of fidelity. \ours further incorporates metrics for implicit expectations such as object accessibility and navigability, which are not the focus of prior work.